Motorcycle Safety Tips

 Here's what motorcycle riders need to do to stay safe:

-- Be conscious of the conditions: Riding on a slippery road is especially dangerous for bikers.
-If you have to ride in the rain, especially right after precipitation begins, be gentle with your brakes, throttle and steering.
+- Be conscious of the conditions: Riding on a slippery road can be dangerous for bikers.
+If you have to ride in the rain, including right after precipitation begins, be gentle with your brakes, throttle and steering.
 Anticipate the push of the wind and adjust accordingly.

 - Look out for hazards: Watch out for bumps, potholes, sand, leaves and railroad tracks, among many other hazards.
 Remember that bikes have much less contact with the road than cars, and a hazard that a passenger car would barely notice can be enough to make a biker skid out.

-- Maintenance check: Always check your tires, brakes, chain, belt and other components before getting on the road.
+- Maintenance check: Check your tires, brakes, chain, belt and other components before getting on the road.
 Under-inflated tires, for instance, can make bikes difficult to handle, steer and lean.

 Here's what motorists need to do when driving near motorcycle riders:

 - Eyes on the road: Distracted driving is a top cause of motorcycle accidents.
 Because motorcycles are smaller than passenger cars, they're vulnerable to being overlooked by motorists who are texting and driving, talking on their cell phones or otherwise distracted.

 - Maintain a safe distance: In order to respond to hazards or changing road conditions, motorcyclists often need to slow down or change position within a lane.
 If you follow too closely, you may end up causing a dangerous rear-end collision.

 - Yield appropriately: Remember, a motorcycle is a vehicle, just as much as a car or truck.
 You should yield to an oncoming bike in the same way you’d yield to an oncoming car.
 Too many bikers are injured when a car turns left in front of them.